GSA/Section508.gov/_pages/acquisition/2022-06-23-sell-how-to-create-acr-with-vpat.md

 layout: page
 sidenav: true
 type: acquisition
-title: How to Create an Accessibility Conformance Report Using A Voluntary Product Accessibility Template (VPAT&reg;)
+title: How to Create an Accessibility Conformance Report Using A Voluntary Product Accessibility Template (VPAT®)
 permalink: sell/how-to-create-acr-with-vpat/
-description: Instructs users about how to develop an Accessibility Conformance Report (ACR) using a Voluntary Product Accessibility Template (VPAT&reg;)
+description: Instructs users about how to develop an Accessibility Conformance Report (ACR) using a Voluntary Product Accessibility Template (VPAT®)
 description-alt: Update to clarify that other government agencies acting as providers (vendors) are responsible for creating and maintaining ACRs for their ICT.
 contributors: haileselassie, sirk, nasa
 audience: